JuliaComputing/OpenPolicyAgent.jl/src/client/README.md

 ## Installation
 Place the Julia files generated under the `src` folder in your Julia project.
-Include OpenPolicyAgent.jl in the project code.
+Include Client.jl in the project code.
-It would include the module named OpenPolicyAgent.
+It would include the module named Client.

 Documentation is generated as markdown files under the `docs` folder.
 You can include them in your project documentation.
 Documentation is also embedded in Julia which can be used with a Julia specific documentation generator.